coclabs/be-exec/README.md

 You can specify app root instead of changing workdir.
 > uvicorn --app-dir /path/to/be-exec main:App.service --reload

-You can run on specific port instead of deafult 8000.
+The development server can be listened on specific port instead of default 8000.
 > uvicorn --app-dir /path/to/be-exec main:App.service --reload --port 8080